mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 ```````````````````
 Extended CAN Addressing Format is usually used when direct communication with servers is not possible -
 a client (Diagnostic Tester) is not connected to the same CAN network as server(s), therefore one or more ECU Gateways
-are use to pass on the packets/messages.
+are used to pass on the packets/messages.

 When Extended CAN Addressing Format is used, then the value of **the first CAN frame byte informs about a target** of
 a packet and remaining :ref:`Network Address Information <knowledge-base-n-ai>` (a transmitting entity and